-If you are an instructor submitting on behalf of a student, please attach Teacher Submission Form to the email.
+For each individual submission, regardless of category, you must complete this Submission Form.
+If you are an instructor submitting on behalf of a student, please attach the Teacher Submission Form to each email.

-- Students must be enrolled in at least one credit hour in either the Fall or Spring semesters.
-This means if one transfers out in the Spring semester, he or she is still eligible to submit and be published if chosen.
+- Students must be enrolled in at least one class in either the Fall or Spring semester.
+This means even if you transfer out of Wake Tech, you are still eligible to submit and be published if chosen.

-- Students are allowed five submissions total.
-One can submit multiple pieces in different categories (ex. three in photography, two in fiction).
+- Students are allowed up to five submissions in total.
+You can submit multiple pieces in different categories (ex. three in photography, two in fiction).

 - Each submission should be emailed separately.
-Submissions and submission forms should be attached (not copied and pasted) and sent to email@example.com from a Wake Tech email address
+Submissions and submission forms should be attached (not copied and pasted) and sent to email@example.com from a valid Wake Tech email address.

 - Include the category for consideration in the subject line of the email.

-- All work should be the property of the author or creator.
+- All work should be the property of the original author or creator.

-- The Wake Review staff will respond to your submission email saying that we received the submission.
-If you do not receive a response within a week, please submit again.
+- You will receive a submission confirmation email.
+If you do not receive a response within 48 hours, please submit again.

 Written Submission Requirements